 PS/2 port.
 However the adapters aren't fully compatable, my KVM switches

 won't accept them (I'm not sure how prevalent this problem is).

 Other Uses of USB

-this review Windows Vista will use a USB 2.0 flash storage device as a
+Windows Vista used a USB 2.0 flash storage device as a

 read cache for the hard drive.
 If your hard drive has an average access

 time of 10ms then a request for less than 300KB of data could be satisfied